 If a policy applies, it must be followed.
 If there is no policy, you must ask your supervisor how to proceed, if time permits.
 If time does not permit asking your supervisor, you must use good judgment (i.e., "do what is right, and do it the right way").
 A policy should not be applied in a manner that would cause another NFPD policy violation or applicable law to be ignored or violated.

-SOGs.
+SOPs.

-The Fire Chief or a Designee may issue Standard Operating Guidelines (SOGs) to supplement this Handbook.
-SOGs support the Fire Chief in administering operations in alignment with the authority granted by the Board of Directors and applicable law, and in carrying out Board policies efficiently, consistent with that authority and applicable law.
-If a conflict exists between this Handbook and an SOG, this Handbook governs.
+The Fire Chief or a Designee may issue Standard Operating Procedures (SOPs) to supplement this Handbook.
+SOPs support the Fire Chief in administering operations in alignment with the authority granted by the Board of Directors and applicable law, and in carrying out Board policies efficiently, consistent with that authority and applicable law.
+If a conflict exists between this Handbook and an SOP, this Handbook governs.

 Safety Policy.